-A foodie Opera Singer's GLUTEN-FREE, chemical-free recipes for a healthy life.
-Emphasis on pastured meat, raw natural dairy, natural fats, natural sugars, organic foods and EASY recipes.
-This blog was once low-carb, now I use natural sugars with low-carb sugar substitute options.
+A foodie Opera Singer's GLUTEN-FREE, low-carb, chemical-free recipes for a healthy life.
+Emphasis on pastured meat, raw natural dairy, natural fats, organic foods and EASY recipes.
+Recent posts starting 2016 are reflective of a mostly plant free diet called Zero Carb.

 OK, I have a confession!
 I have been completely off my low-carb diet since I was six

 months pregnant.
 And, I really

 have no excuse since my little boy is now almost a year old.
 I have stayed true

 to no gluten, but have been eating a lot of brown rice tortillas (they are my